AndrewDMorgan/AndrewDMorgan/README.md

 - 👋 Hi, I’m @AndrewDMorgan
 - 👀 I’m interested in programming, mountains, and the outdoors
 - 🌱 I’m currently in highschool
-- 📫 How to reach me, discord: Andrew M#4531 or email: andrewdagamer741@gmail.com
+- 📫 How to reach me, discord: andrew741 or email: andrewdagamer741@gmail.com

 <!---
 AndrewDMorgan/AndrewDMorgan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.